 We investigate conceptual models and architectures for the representation and integration of information across media boundaries.
 It is time to question existing document formats which are very much based on the simulation of paper on static desktop computers and to come up with innovative information concepts for the representation of open and fluid cross-media "documents".

-On a daily basis users struggle to organise and re-find their digital as well as physical information such as documents, photos or emails.
-Personal Cross-Media Information Management investigates the opportunities to provide users an alternative to the mainly used Desktop Metaphor by moving away from file hierarchies which are used to store our information.
-On the other hand, users have constructed their own personal organisation during their life, including physical file systems in bookcases or piles of papers on a desk.
+On a daily basis users struggle to organse and re-find their stored documents, photos or emails.
+Personal Cross-Media Information Management investigates the opportunities to provide the user with an alternative to the Desktop Metaphor where we step away from the file hierarchies used to store our information.
+Our cross-media PIM system is a solution which unifies all organisational structures such as email, bookmark and file hierarchies but also the physical classification structures such as bookshelves or piles of papers on the desk.

 One of the core research topics of WISE is conceptual modeling.
 During conceptual modeling, we create models for the system to be developed or for the domain under considerration without consideration implementation aspects.
 While in the past, the conceptual modeling techniques, such as ORM, UML or ER where very general and could be used for different domains, nowadays domain-specific modeling languages are preferred.
 These domain-specific modeling languages are tailored to their domain and provide first-class modeling concepts for concepts that are specific for the domain under consideration.